-AU has worked diligently to develop a new plan for diversity, equity, and inclusion that will combine as part of a comprehensive strategy of immediate actions with demonstrable impact, designed to demonstrate commitment and accountability, with other steps that require a longer time horizon.
-The strategies and tactics outlined in the plan that will start immediately, or in some cases have already begun, align with long-term plans designed to make measurable change in our campus climate.
+AU worked diligently to develop a new plan for diversity, equity, and inclusion that would combine as part of a comprehensive strategy of immediate actions with demonstrable impact, designed to demonstrate commitment and accountability, with other steps that require a longer time horizon.
+The strategies and tactics outlined in the plan align with long-term plans designed to make measurable change in our campus climate.

 Through the data review, analysis, and synthesis processes, five thematic strategy areas were identified and organized into the Inclusive Excellence framework.

-These five priority goals are summarized, along with immediate objectives for impact in the next two years.
-(Development of the long-term objectives, projected to span over five years, will occur during implementation of the immediate objectives.)
+These five priority goals are summarized, along with immediate objectives for impact in the plan's first two years.
+(Development of the long-term objectives, projected to span over five years, is occurring parallel with the implementation of the immediate objectives.)
 For comprehensive details on action steps by year of implementation and assignment of responsibility, please refer to the Action Plan.

 Goal 1: Training, Learning, and Development

 Objective: Members of the AU community will demonstrate cultural competency by learning key concepts that will reduce bias and foster diversity, equity, and inclusion, and equip them to lead change in a complex world.